nmstoker/lockebot/README.md

 ## What is this?

-It is a bot that can answer simple questions, via the terminal, email or [Let's Chat](http://sdelements.github.io/lets-chat/)
+It is a bot that can answer simple questions, via the terminal, email, [Let's Chat](http://sdelements.github.io/lets-chat/) or [Facebook Messenger](https://messenger.fb.com/)

 After being trained on examples, it is (to a degree) able to generalise the questions and respond to ones in a similar style.
 The questions are turned into intents and entities, which are then used to construct queries to run against a database to provide the answer.